-We invite you to meet with our fertility specialists who will determine your next steps.
+We invite you to meet with our fertility specialist to determine your next steps.
 You will undergo several tests to allow us to identify the cause of your infertility and develop a plan for conception.
 While fertility treatments may last several months, we will work closely and compassionately throughout your treatments.
 We also diagnose and surgically treat other conditions that interfere with fertility such as endometriosis and tubal disease.

 Your infertility evaluation may include